 Our mission is to help students to understand cities and think critically about them and their environs, to prepare students for active and engaged participation in civic life, and to provide students with the knowledge and skills they will need for successful careers in the public, non-profit, and private sectors, as well as for advanced studies.

 Department History.
 The Department of Urban Studies was founded in 1971 by Marilyn Gittell, a scholar and activist who spearheaded the movement for school equity and democratic schooling, and Matthew Edel, an urban economist who did pioneering research on the economy of cities and neighborhoods.
 From the start, we have emphasized participatory, community-based models of teaching and learning that take into account the needs of people and neighborhoods marginalized by race, class, gender, sexuality or nationality.

 The Faculty.
-The faculty has expertise in a variety of fields including urban anthropology, environmental policy, health policy, history, political science, public administration, sociology, social work, and urban planning.
+The faculty has expertise in a variety of fields including urban anthropology, environmental policy, geography, health policy, history, political science, public administration, sociology, and urban planning.
 Practitioners with extensive experience in city government and non-profit organizations, advocacy groups, community planning agencies, public policy organizations and labor unions teach many of our courses.

 Experiential and Service Learning.
 Many of our courses give students opportunities to participate in community organizations, advocacy groups, social service providers, and government agencies.
 We believe that classroom teaching works best when combined with real-world experience.
 A generous grant from the Hagedorn Fund allows us to offer limited support to undergraduate majors in urban and environmental students who take our service learning course.